Chupalika/Koduck/README.md

 ## Requirements
 - Python 3.0 to 3.6 (discord.py does not work with 3.7+)
+- discord.py 0.16.6 (v1+ is an overhaul and I'm too lazy to refactor code at the moment)
-- discord module (install with ``python -m pip install -U discord.py``)
+  - install in command prompt with ``python -m pip install -U discord.py==0.16.6``
 - a Discord application (create one [here](https://discordapp.com/developers/applications/))
+  - turn it into a bot and take note of its token: it's basically its password
 - It would help a lot to have at least some experience programming in Python...

 ## Quick Setup
 - download/clone repository
-- in settings.txt, set token to your bot's token (turn your Discord application into a bot to generate a token)
+- in settings.txt, set token to your bot's token
 - in userlevels.txt, add a line which looks like this: ``userid\t3\n`` where \t is a tab, \n is a new line, and userid is your user id (right click yourself in Discord and click "Copy ID" - developer mode needs to be enabled for the option to show up)
 - open up a command prompt, change working directory to where Koduck is, run command ``python main.py``